Subspace configurations and low degree points on curves: Birationality

 The birationality of $|2D|$ on a $d$-minimal curve implies a classification of $2$-minimal curves.
-The resulting theorem is an arithmetic strengthening of \cite[Corollary 3]{Harris-Silverman1991} proves that any \(2\)-minimal curve is a degree \(2\) cover of a genus \(0\) or \(1\) curve.
+The resulting theorem is an arithmetic strengthening of \cite[Corollary 3]{Harris-Silverman1991}, which proves that any curve with \(\min(\dendegs(C/k)) = 2\) is a degree \(2\) cover of a genus \(0\) or \(1\) curve.

 \begin{theorem} There are no $2$-minimal curves over any number field. \end{theorem} \begin{proof} Suppose to the contrary that we are in Setup \ref{main_setup} and $X$ is a $2$-minimal curve.
 By Theorem \ref{2D-is-birational}, for a general divisor $D \in A$ the linear system $|2D|$ is birationally very ample.
 A nondegenerate degree $4$ curve in $\pp^n$ for $n \geqslant 3$ has genus at most $1$.
 By Lemma \ref{lem:genus-at-least-2} we can assume that for a general $D$ the linear system $2D$ realizes $X$ as a plane quartic $Y_D \subset \PP^2$.